← Back to trust

 Abstract

-Ondo Finance’s April 2026 public architecture distributes different legal positions across adjacent token forms.
+Ondo Finance’s public architecture, as checked in the May 4, 2026 source refresh, distributes different legal positions across adjacent token forms.
 USDY and OUSG are administered products with eligibility controls, redemption pathways, and issuer-side operational authority.
 Ondo Global Markets adds a thicker legal layer through a bankruptcy-remote BVI special purpose vehicle, Swiss-law sales terms, and a first-priority security interest for tokenholders.
-ONDO, by contrast, is a governance token.
-It carries voting, delegation, and execution rights, but on the public record it does not inherit the product-layer claim order attached to the adjacent tokens and vehicles.
+ONDO sits in the governance layer.
+It carries voting, delegation, and execution rights, while the checked public materials place product-layer claim order in adjacent products and vehicles.

-This Article makes a narrower claim than prior drafts.
-It does not present Ondo as the discovery of a wholly new legal mechanism.
-Instead, it applies existing organizational-law, control-versus-cash-flow, and legal-coding scholarship to a tokenized-finance architecture whose cross-layer structure is unusually legible.
-Hansmann and Kraakman’s asset-partitioning framework, Bebchuk-Kraakman-Triantis on separation of control from cash-flow rights, Pistor on jurisdictional legal coding, and the literature on Chinese variable interest entities together provide the main prior-art lineage.
-Within that lineage, the Article uses selective claim engineering and claim-order noninheritance as descriptive terms for the Ondo case rather than as claims of doctrinal priority.
+Ondo’s architecture is best read through asset partitioning, control-versus-cash-flow separation, legal coding, and Chinese variable interest entity comparators.
+Hansmann and Kraakman’s (2000) asset-partitioning framework, Bebchuk, Kraakman, and Triantis (2000) on separation of control from cash-flow rights, Pistor (2019) on jurisdictional legal coding, and the literature on Chinese variable interest entities together provide the main prior-art lineage.
+Within that lineage, selective claim engineering and claim-order noninheritance describe the Ondo case.

-The Article also makes the programme connection explicit.
-Residual is used here in two distinct senses.
-First, the paper addresses residual claims in the Fama-Jensen sense of cash-flow position.
-Second, it identifies a residual institutional domain in the programme’s sense: the disclosure, legal-maintenance, regulatory-engagement, and reputational work required to sustain a tokenized architecture whose adjacent layers carry materially different rights.
+Residual has two meanings here: residual claims in the Fama-Jensen sense of cash-flow position, and institutional work left outside the coded layer.
+The second domain includes disclosure, legal maintenance, regulatory engagement, and reputational repair in a tokenized architecture whose adjacent layers carry materially different rights.
 On that basis, the Ondo case fits a broader inquiry into residual institutional consequences of formalization without relying on lexical overlap alone.

 Keywords: Ondo Finance, tokenized finance, governance tokens, asset partitioning, legal coding, residual claims, tokenized securities, Chinese VIEs, disclosure, legal architecture.